Common Myths About BIM

 Myth 9.
 BIM is More Time Consuming

-Truth – Undoubtedly, any procedure that entails new ways of working will take time to scope, implement, and integrate.
+Truth: Undoubtedly, any procedure that entails new ways of working will take time to scope, implement, and integrate.
 Careful and effective planning helps in reducing the impact of picking the proper pilot project and ensuring adequate time and resources to get up to speed.

-This helps in building momentum.
-Longer run, you begin to reap the rewards sooner rather than later, with gains outweighing the initial expenditure.
+In the long run, you begin to reap the rewards sooner rather than later, with gains outweighing the initial expenditure.
 In comparison to more traditional methods of project planning and resourcing, a BIM approach often frontloads the generation of project-related information and assets, which might take some time to get used to.
+With a variety of training and accessible tools, even the busiest firm manages to get up to speed.

 Myth 10.
 BIM Impacts Productivity